-Teaching by: Tutor: Tutor:
+Teaching by: Tutor:

-Your tutor will assign each specified criteria criteria and five represents high achieveme is low achieven nent of the
+Your tutor will assign each specified criteria criteria and five represents high achieveme ia a point from one to five.
+One is low achievement of the ent of the criteria.

 Date

 Topic

 EVALUATION CRITERIA PLANNING (25)

-Presentation is relevant, current, accurate, and defensible.
+Presentation is on topic, relevant, current, accurate, and defensible.

-A wide variety of resources used (used at least five original resources).
+A wide variety of resources used (at least five resources).

 Relevant, current, defensible, appropriate academic research is included in presentation.

 Assessed the learning needs of the group.

-Developed an appropriate teaching strategy to aid in study of the topic assigned.
-Pre-reading was distributed to the group prior to the presentation.
+Pre-reading was distributed to the group prior to the presentation and incorporated into the teaching session.

 MPLEMENTATION (65)

 Establishes an environment conducive to learning.

 Introduces the topic and relates to an immediate need, problem, or deficit.
 It has meaning to the student.

-Learning goals are clear. -
+Learning goals are clear.

 Relates new material to previous knowledge.

 Applies material to the health situation.

 Demonstrates a solid knowledge of the material presented and understanding of the research.

-Relates material being presented to Level 3 concepts.

-Teaching strategies enhance learning the material being taught.

-Teaching aids are clear, organized, and enhance learning.

-Uses strategies to get group members involved (asks critical thinking questions).
+Teaching strategies enhance learning.
+Teaching aids are clear and organized.
+Relates material to Level 3 concepts.
+Relates material to the practice of nursing Uses strategies to get group members involved (asks critical thinking questions).
 Stimulates discussion.
-Energizes group.

-Deals effectively with questions or issues raised by the group.
+Energizes group. , Deals effectively with questions or issues raised by the group.
 Summarizes the main points.
 Speaks in a confident, articulate manner.

-Evaluates immediately following the teaching session and identifies strengths and areas to work on.
+EVALUATION (10) Evaluates immediately following the teaching session and identifies strengths and areas to work on.
 Discusses teaching strategies and rationale for use with topic.
-Examines principles of teaching and learning utilized. (see Appendix F)
+Examines principles of teaching and learning utilized. (see Appendix G)

-Аррония Гу

 Total 100 100 100 100

 Average

 Final Grade 20

 Comments:

-APPENDIX C
+APPENDIX D